monthrie/innovation-challenge/.github/ISSUE_TEMPLATE/innovation-challenge-submission.md

 9. Upload Demo: *Upload any demonstration videos you have created (optional)*

 ##  :round_pushpin: Other Comments
-*Optional - add any other comments regarding your submission*
+The video came out longer than expected, apologies.
+We have several other excellent ideas that are eminently doable.
+May need some coding support for POC.
+Thanks for your time.

 ## :heavy_check_mark: Checklist

 **Before you post the issue**:
-- [ ] Make sure you have entered using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdW-r1iTN2JUxaLhKZxLj4FgRnIF6yZWAXB30hj4c-vwaNuPw/viewform)
+- [x] Make sure you have entered using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdW-r1iTN2JUxaLhKZxLj4FgRnIF6yZWAXB30hj4c-vwaNuPw/viewform)
-- [ ] You have followed the issue title format
+- [x] You have followed the issue title format
-- [ ] You have provided all the information correctly and uploaded all required material for the Phase you are submitting for
+- [x] You have provided all the information correctly and uploaded all required material for the Phase you are submitting for
-- [ ] You have read and agree with the terms in the [Code Of Conduct]()
+- [x] You have read and agree with the terms in the [Code Of Conduct]()